KRMisha/Hivexplore/server/README.md

 ```

 > Note: all drone addresses should start with `E7E7E7E7`, with the form `E7E7E7E7##`.
 The are no restrictions on the last two bytes; this allows for a maximum of 256 possible addresses.

+### Set a Crazyflie's offset relative to the base

+When starting a mission, the Crazyflies' offsets relative to the base must be known before takeoff.
+You can change each Crazyflie's offset, in meters, by editing `server/config/crazyflies_config.json`.

+The coordinate system is the following:
+- X: Forward
+- Y: Left
+- Z: Up

+All drones must be facing the same direction on mission start.

+> Note: these offsets can be updated as long as the mission state is in "Standby".

 ### Run program to connect with the ARGoS simulation
 ```